 (Automatic translation with DeepL)

-In this post I will tell you how to create a development environment for LearningML: the first step to be able to develop new features, fix bugs in the project or just to tinker with the code.
+In this post I will tell you how to create a development environment for LearningML: the first step to develop new features, fix bugs in the project or just to tinker with the code.

-To begin with, LearningML consists of two javascript-based applications:
+To begin with, you need to know that LearningML consists of two javascript-based applications:

 Note: As I recorded the videos some time ago, the version of node.js will have changed, which is not a problem.
 Use the most current version when you go to install it.

 These videos are part of a course on javascript that I put together to reveal key aspects of this programming language.
-I recommend you follow it if you want to learn more about javascript.
+I recommend you to follow it if you want to go deeper into javascript.

 Installing node.js in MacOS